Linear Non-Gaussian Component Analysis via Maximum Likelihood: Introduction

+The special case in which the dimension of $\text{im}(\bM_\bS)$ is $T$ or $T-1$ and $\text{im}(\bM_\bN)$ is zero or one, respectively, is equivalent to the classic ICA model \citep{hyvarinen2000independent}.
+Note that one Gaussian component is allowed in classic ICA because the last component can be determined from the previous components.
+We ignore this technicality and for clarity, hereafter define classic ICA under the assumption that $\bM_\bS$ is full rank and $\bM_\bN = \bzero$.
+The case in which the dimension of $\text{im}(\bM_\bN)$ equals $T$ is the noisy ICA model, which is also called independent factor analysis (IFA) \citep{attias1999independent}.
+The noisy ICA model often imposes the additional assumption that $\bM_\bN = \sigma^2 \bI_{T}$.

-As an alternative to classic ICA, the noisy-ICA model posits that the number of noise components is equal to the dimension of the data and typically assumes isotropic noise: $\bM_\bN \bN \sim N(0,\sigma^2 \bI_T)$, where $\bI_T$ is the $T \times T$ identity matrix. \cite{beckmann2004probabilistic} propose a variant of PCA+ICA as an approximation to the noisy-ICA model, where they estimate the number of ICs and achieve dimension reduction using probabilistic PCA \citep{tipping1999probabilistic}.
-Alternatively, independent factor analysis (IFA) could be used for simultaneous dimension reduction and latent variable estimation wherein the ICs are modeled as Gaussian mixtures \citep{attias1999independent}. \cite{allassonniere2012stochastic} developed stochastic EM algorithms to estimate the IFA model and proposed a number of plausible parametric methods.
-Nonetheless, it is difficult to apply IFA to moderately sized datasets.
-Letting $m$ denote the number of elements in each Gaussian mixture and $Q$ the number of non-Gaussian components, an $m^Q$-dimensional integral must be approximated at each iteration, which quickly becomes computationally intractable \citep{allassonniere2012stochastic}. \cite{guo2013hierarchical} developed a multi-subject IFA model, although their application to big data utilizes PCA. \cite{amato2010noisy} develop non-parametric density estimators of the component densities in the noisy-ICA model but assume $\bM_\bS$ is semi-orthogonal (has orthogonal columns), which is not realistic for our application.
+The noisy ICA model can be approximated using a variant of PCA+ICA \citep{beckmann2004probabilistic}, where probabilistic PCA is used to estimate the number of components and achieve dimension reduction \citep{tipping1999probabilistic}.
+Alternatively, IFA could be used for simultaneous dimension reduction and latent variable estimation wherein the ICs are modeled as Gaussian mixtures \citep{attias1999independent}.
+It is difficult to apply IFA because an $m^Q$-dimensional integral, where $m$ is the number of Gaussian mixtures, must be approximated at each iteration of the EM algorithm, which quickly becomes computationally intractable. \cite{allassonniere2012stochastic} developed stochastic EM algorithms to estimate the IFA model and proposed parametric methods. \cite{guo2013hierarchical} developed a multi-subject IFA model, and \cite{shi2016modeling} extended it to include covariates and an approximate EM algorithm that linearly scales with the number of components, although their application to fMRI uses PCA. \cite{amato2010noisy} developed non-parametric density estimators of the component densities in the noisy ICA model but assume $\bM_\bS$ is semi-orthogonal, which is not realistic for our application.